 The longest and fastest slide “Master Blaster” has a length of 200 m.
 There is a wave pool of 550 square meters.
-The shopping and entertainment center “Terminal” also has karting center, bowling, ice arena, fitness center, movie theater, bars and restaurants.
+The shopping and entertainment center “Terminal” also has a karting center, bowling, ice arena, fitness center, movie theater, several bars and restaurants.

 Kyiv Street, 316.
 Opening hours: 10:00-22:00 (Friday, Saturday - 23:00).

-Among the events of the 20th century the liberation struggle of Ukrainians from 1917 until the end of World War II is described in details.
+Among the events of the 20th century, the liberation struggle of Ukrainians from 1917 until the end of World War II is described in details.

 Separate showcases are devoted to the period of collectivization, the famine (Holodomor) of 1932-1933, the work of an outstanding teacher Makarenko in child labor colony #5 in 1936-1937.
-The works of local artists, models of destroyed churches are also presented.
+Various works of local artists, models of destroyed churches are also presented.